Karbhari Laybhari

-Karbhari Laybhari is an Indian Marathi language television series which aired on Zee Marathi.
-It premiered on 2 November 2020 and was produced by Tejpal Wagh under the banner of Waghoba Productions.
+Karbhari Laybhari is an Indian Marathi language TV series which aired on Zee Marathi.
+It premiered on 2 November 2020 and ended on 21 August 2021.
+It is produced by Tejpal Wagh under the banner of Waghoba Productions.
 It starred Nikhil Chavan and Anushka Sarkate in lead roles.

-Summary
+Plot

 A politician with staunch beliefs must face several obstacles that obstruct his path while trying to maintain his Political and Love life.